 - Promote healthy wildlife populations by working to decrease human-wildlife conflicts in our neighborhoods and roadkill on our roads.

 - Maintain and enhance the ability of wildlife to move freely and securely through the mixture of public lands, private lands, and transportation routes.

-- Nurture interest in wildlife and provide information about wildlife through meetings, lectures, workshops, newsletters, and this website.
+- Nurture interest in wildlife and provide information about wildlife through meetings, lectures, workshops, and this website.

 - Maintain our quality of life, rural character, healthy habitats, and recreational opportunities.